Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-docker/_index.md

 ## Setup with Docker: Advanced

 The advanced setup is not that different from the simple setup, but may not be suitable for certain environments.
-Specifically, it uses different containers for the application running with PHP, and the web server.
+Specifically, it uses different containers for the application and the web server.
 The docker-compose file also includes configuration for Redis, which increases performance.

 👉  [**Continue with the advanced Setup**]({{< relref path="docs/v1/setup/setup-with-docker/advanced.md" >}})